2Fake/devolo_home_control_api/README.md

 # devolo_home_control_api
 This project implements parts of the devolo Home Control API in Python.
+It is based on reverse engineering and therefore may brake at any update devolo makes.
+If you discover a breakage, please feel free to [report an issue](https://github.com/2Fake/devolo_home_control_api/issues).

 ## System requirements
 Telling the system requirements with exact versions is typically hard.
 But there is a tested environment: